k143408/game-of-three/README.md

 7. **Integration with External APIs:**
    Explore opportunities to integrate the game with external APIs or services for additional functionalities, such as fetching real-time weather data to influence the game.

+8. **Usage of Testcontainers in test environment:**
+   Testcontainers revolutionizes the test environment by providing a dynamic and lightweight solution for containerized integration testing, ensuring seamless, reproducible, and scalable testing environments for future software development